Do you want to buy a domain name that’s already been taken?

 Buying a domain name that is already taken can be expensive and may go wrong if you are not being careful.

-In this article, we’ll explain how to buy a taken domain and give you some insider tips and proven strategies to get a good deal.
+In this article, we will explain how to buy a taken domain and give you some insider tips and proven strategies to get a good deal.

 The Basics of Buying a Domain Name That’s Already Taken

 All websites need a domain name.
 It is your website’s address on the internet.
-See our beginner’s guide on how domain names work if you’re not 100% sure what a domain name is.
+See our beginner’s guide on how domain names work if you are not 100% sure what a domain name is.

 You can register a new domain name for around $10 – $15 from top domain registrars.
-Alternatively, you can even get a free domain name when you sign up with hosting companies like Bluehost, Dreamhost, etc.
+Alternatively, you can even get a free domain name when you sign up with hosting companies like Bluehost, Dreamhost, and others.